THUDM/GraphMAE2/README.md

 * mini batch node classification:  `ogbn-arxiv`, `ogbn-products`, `mag-scholar-f`, `ogbn-papers100M`
 * full batch node classification: `cora`, `citeseer`, `pubmed`

+Run the scripts provided or add `--use_cfg` in command to reproduce the reported results.

+**For Large scale graphs**
-Before you can start mini-batch training, you'll need to generate a local cluster if you want to use local-clustering for training.
-By default, the program will load data from `./data` and save the generated local clusters to `./lc_ego_graphs`.
+Before starting mini-batch training, you'll need to generate local clusters if you want to use local-clustering for training.
+By default, the program will load dataset from `./data` and save the generated local clusters to `./lc_ego_graphs`.
 To generate a local cluster,  you should first install [localclustering](https://github.com/kfoynt/LocalGraphClustering) and then run the following command:

 ```
 python ./datasets/localclustering.py --dataset <your_dataset> --data_dir <path_to_data>
 ```
-And we also provide the pre-generated local clusters which can be downloaded [here](https://cloud.tsinghua.edu.cn/d/64f859f389ca43eda472/) and put them into `lc_ego_graphs`.
+And we also provide the pre-generated local clusters which can be downloaded [here](https://cloud.tsinghua.edu.cn/d/64f859f389ca43eda472/) and then put into `lc_ego_graphs` for usage.

-Run the scripts provided or add `--use_cfg` in command to reproduce the reported results.

 <h2> Datasets </h2>